QCD with an Infrared Fixed Point and a Dilaton: The Gauge Theory and its Low Energy Effective Theory

 defined as the matrix elements of the global symmetry currents

 between the vacuum and the corresponding Goldstone.
 It is noted that the equation for the dilaton in \eqref{eq:fdecay} is equivalent to

 when taking into account that $x^\nu \to -i \partial_{q_\nu}$.
-From the zeroth component of the currents one can see heuristically that the charge of the symmetry does not annihilate the vacuum and thus signals SSB.
+From the zeroth component of the currents one can see heuristically that the charge of the symmetry does not annihilate the vacuum, thereby signalling spontaneous symmetry breaking (SSB).
 The symmetries of the Goldstones are said to be realised non-linearly

 where $(L,R) \in SU(\Nf)_L \otimes SU(\Nf)_R$ and $\al(x) \in \mathbb{R}$ parameterise the standard chiral and the Weyl transformation respectively.
 The latter can be interpreted as the implementation of scale transformations on the metric $\gm_{\mu\nu}$, rather than the coordinates, and the fields $\varphi$